 - Consideration – What specific problem does your product solve?
 Coverage demonstrates a problem and its solution, as well as addresses market gaps, providing answers to prospects’ frequently asked questions.

-- Purchase – B2B software decision makers don’t buy after the first touch point.
-Product coverage, analyst relationships and a thought leadership strategy work in tandem to drive customers to purchase.
+- Purchase – B2B software decision-makers don’t buy after the first touch point.
+Product coverage, analyst relationships and a thought leadership strategy work together to drive customers to purchase.

 - Advocacy – The best customers are believers, and the right press can turn them into outward advocates.
-Case studies that highlight customer outcomes and use cases in vertical industries make for impactful PR coverage that participating customers share.
+Case studies highlighting customer outcomes and use cases in vertical industries, like this piece we secured for our client’s customer story in Forbes, make for impactful PR coverage.